Call Now At (979) 300-6771

 Meet Our Founder Fred Medina

-Image of Attorney Freddie Medina, Esq.
+Image of Attorney Fred Medina, Esq.

-Fred Medina is a native of the Brazos County Area along with a graduate of Bryan High School.
+Fred Medina is a native of the Brazos County Area and a graduate of Bryan High School.
 Upon graduation, he served in the United States Army in the Field Artillery.
 After serving in the Army, Fred returned to Bryan/College Station to attend Texas A&M, graduating in 1995.
 In 2004, Fred earned his law degree from the Thurgood Marshall School of Law.

 Fred Medina is deeply connected to the Brazos Valley.
 He has a comprehensive understanding of the issues that matter most to the families and communities of the area – and is driven to have a positive impact on the lives that he serves.